Gastroesophageal Reflux Disease (GERD)

 The main symptom of GERD is heartburn.
 It may feel like a burning, warmth, or pain just behind the breastbone.
 It is common to have symptoms at night when you're trying to sleep.

 If you have pain behind your breastbone, it is important to make sure that it isn't caused by a problem with your heart.
 The burning sensation caused by GERD usually occurs after you eat.
-Pain from the heart usually feels like pressure, heaviness, weight, tightness, squeezing, discomfort, or a dull ache.
+Pain from the heart usually feels like heaviness, tightness, discomfort, or a dull ache.
 It occurs most often after you are active.

 How is GERD diagnosed?